testillano/h2agent/README.md

 By default, the `h2agent` enables both kinds of storage types (general events and requests history events), and also enables the purge execution if any provision with this state is reached, so the previous response body will be returned on this query operation.
 This is useful for function/component testing where more information available is good to fulfill the validation requirements.
 In load testing, we could seize the `purge` out-state to control the memory consumption, or even disable storage flags in case that test plan is stateless and allows to do that simplification.

-### POST /admin/v1/server-data/schema

-Loads a requests schema for validation of traffic receptions.

 #### Request body

 Request body will be the `json` schema for the requests.